 If you get a ticket, you should sign it.
 A ticket is not an admission of your guilt or innocence.
 Your signature is your agreement to appear in court.
 You can be arrested if you do not sign the ticket.

-After signing the ticket, you might want to talk with your motor vehicle accident lawyer before you pay a fine or plead guilty to the charges.
+After signing the ticket, you will want to talk with a motor vehicle accident lawyer before you pay a fine or plead guilty to the charges.
 It may be possible to attend traffic school instead.
 Pleading guilty may hurt your chances of collecting damages from the other driver later.
 Or, you may help the other driver to collect damages from you.

 Drunk driving – Driving with a blood alcohol level of 0.08% or higher (0.02% if you are under 18) is illegal, and penalties for drunk driving in Washington State are severe.